kanious/Project01_SteeringBehavious/Readme.txt

  * R : Reset position of all AIs
  * F3 : Active All AIs
  * F4 : Deactive All AIs
- * F5 : Active Seek AIs
+ * F5 : Active/Deactive Seek AIs (toggle)
- * F6 : Active Flee AIs
+ * F6 : Active/Deactive Flee AIs (toggle)
- * F7 : Active Pursue AIs
+ * F7 : Active/Deactive Pursue AIs (toggle)
- * F8 : Active Evade AIs
+ * F8 : Active/Deactive Evade AIs (toggle)
- * F9 : Active Approach AIs
+ * F9 : Active/Deactive Approach AIs (toggle)

 3. Simple Description

+- Left shift changes the player's speed.
+Please use it with toggle buttons that activate/deactivate AIs for testing.

 - Seek : Red object.
+Seeks player's current position if the player is not facing this AI within 90 degrees.
+It starts moving only when they are within a certain distance from the player.

 - Flee : Blue Object.
+Flees from the player's current position if the player is facing this AI within 90 degrees.
+It starts running away when the player comes within a certain distance (A) and stops when it is a certain distance (B - farther than A) from the player.

 - Pursue : Yellow Object.
+Pursues player's predicted position if the player is not facing this AI within 30 degrees.
+It starts moving only when they are within a certain distance from the player.

 - Evade : Green Object.
+Same with "Flee" except position and degrees (predicted position and 30 degrees).

 - Approach : Purple Object.
+Approach the player and keep a certain distance.
+It always moves unless deactivated.